Content

 Black pepper

-But that doesn’t mean they’ll have the same effects in healthy men or improve your erections, sexual stamina or overall sex life.
+But that doesn’t mean the ingredients will necessarily improve your erections, sexual stamina, or overall sex life.

 It also means it’s not always clear exactly how or where sexual enhancement supplements are made.
 Some pills might come from clean, modern facilities, while others might come from facilities that lack safety and cleanliness standards.